michmattera/star-wars-quiz/TESTING.md

 ## Code validator

-All code passed throught validator:
+All codes passed through the validator:

 1. Css